 Your Guidance Counselor is Your Advocate

-Any career services, or guidance counselors that your school has in place are put there for a reason!
+Any career services or guidance counsellors that your school has in place are put there for a reason!
 These services are set up to inspire, motivate, and guide you through your next steps in life.
-Students can go to guidance counselors for advice on which courses to take to best prepare them for the type of university they want to go to after.
-They can also ask guidance counselors for school recommendations that may best fit their financial and lifestyle needs.
+Students can go to guidance counsellors for advice on which courses to take to best prepare them for the type of university they want to go to after.
+They can also ask guidance counsellors for school recommendations that may best fit their financial and lifestyle needs.
 Career services are also a great way to get your foot in the door to work experience even before leaving high school.
 These services will also give you assistance in creating your resume as well as a professional looking cover letter.

 Know College Requirements and Expectations for Admission

 Every school has certain requirements and expectations in terms of grades, test scores, resume experience, and more.
 Before taking any test like the SATs, ACTs, or any other standardized test, it is important to note which ones your desired school will actually look at.
 Some schools only look at SAT scores, while some schools may look at a variety.
 There is also a certain test score that those applying may need to meet.
 Depending on the school, this school may be flexible, so it is always important to inquire if your scores do not meet what is listed from the school.

 Most schools will have this easily accessible on their website throughout the year.
 For example, Utah State University requirements are listed on their website to instruct prospective students are different courses, financial aid options, and other things they need to have before applying to their school.

 Throughout high school, it is important to genuinely build rapport with different teachers.
 Down the road, students have to ask two to four teachers to write recommendation letters for college applications.
 This process is easier if the teacher knows the student very well.
 The more detailed and enthusiastic the letter is, the better it will look to prospective colleges.
 Students should make sure they are always well behaved in every class, as well as always putting the most effort they can into their work.